nayeonk/itpwebdev/notes-and-assignments/assignments/104/project-proposal.md

-Project Proposal
+Final Project Proposal
 ================

-Write up a proposal for your individual project to turn in.
-Your proposal must include:

-1. Graphically rendered/drawn __site/flow chart__ for your project
-2. Sections on:
-	* Site mission
+It's time to start thinking about what you want to make for your final project!
+Write up a proposal that includes the following requirements.
+You can either submit a hard copy or submit electronically by posting a link to a PDF, MS Word, or a public google doc on your classpage.html

+**REQUIREMENTS:**

+1. A few sentences about:
+    * Topic and mission - what are you making (e.g. Personal portfolio, School club website, Mom's business website)?
-	* Audience(s)
+    * Audience(s) - who is the target audience for this website?
-	* Content
-	* Graphics - Are the graphics created in Photoshop/Illustrator, use of images, icons from the web, etc
+    * Content - what kind of content would the website have? (e.g. blog posts, photo gallery, news articles, portfolio pieces, all images and very little text, etc)
-3. Notes on overall __design__ and __style__ of the site
+2. Notes on overall **design** and **style** of the website:
-	* color scheme
+    * Color scheme
-	* layout (2 columns, 3 columns, something non-traditional?)
+    * Overall layout - 1 column full width, 2 columns, something non-traditional?
+3. Graphically rendered or drawn **site map** - how will you be organizing the website?
 4. Approximate page count

-You can either submit a hard copy or submit electronically by posting a link to a PDF, MS Word, or PPT file on your class page.
+**SAMPLE SITE MAP:**

 ![Site Map Example](http://itpwebdev.heroku.com/images/site_map.jpg)

+**DELIVERY:**

+You can either submit a hard copy or submit electronically by posting a link to a PDF, MS Word, or a public google doc on your classpage.html